Skip to Main Content

 Suspension Of Your Texas Driver’s License For A DWI Arrest Or Conviction

 The Administrative License Revocation (ALR) process is separate from the criminal proceedings in a DWI case.
-It is important to your DWI defense strategy because if you are successful, you will have your license reinstated after the hearing.
+It is important to your DWI criminal defense attorney and strategy because if you are successful, you will have your license reinstated after the hearing.
 It is also an important opportunity for your DWI defense attorney to find out what evidence has been collected against you to prove the DWI charges.

 At the hearing, the Department of Public Safety must prove that the arresting officer had reasonable suspicion to pull you over as well as probable cause to then arrest you for DWI.
 If your driver’s license was suspended for refusing a blood or breath test, DPS must also show that the arresting officer warned you of the consequences of refusing the test.